How to Convert BigDecimal to Float or Float to BigDecimal in java with examples

 Summary

-Learned multiple ways to Convert BigDecimal to or from Float in java.
-Also, converting bigdecimal to Float results in the addition of precision values and trying to avoid currency calculations.
+In summary, we’ve learned multiple ways to convert BigDecimal to or from Float in Java.
+It’s crucial to be cautious when converting BigDecimal to Float to avoid precision loss, especially in currency calculations.